 Then, when we did go full-time on the road, we upgraded to the National membership - our dues stayed the same (with expected cost of living increases).

-While we were in the Northeast USA, TT was not very helpful since they really don't have much in the way of parks in that area.
+While we were in the Northeast USA, TT was not very helpful since they really didn't have much in the way of parks in that area (quite a few additional parks have since been added in the Northeast).
 As we made our way across country, we stayed at Thousand Trails parks in Pennsylvania and Ohio, and also used a few RPI and Happy Camper parks.
 Once we hit Oregon and California, we used the Thousand Trails membership campgrounds exclusively.

 Note: At the time we upgraded, we also had access to a program called Resorts of Distinction (ROD), which gave us a bunch of parks where we could stay for free for 1-2 weeks per stay.
 Since then, the rules have changed and TT members are no longer eligible for ROD.
 However the ROD program is still available - you just have to join one of their participating member campgrounds.